 In the same year 1999, NATO bombers bring down all the power of airstrikes on Belgrade, demonstratively exposing their position: “Yes, we’ll ... take care of your concerns and diplomatic demarches” (sorry the author for the harsh word, but it accurately reflects the alliance’s opinion on the concerns actions of Washington and Brussels from the Russian side of the sample 90-ies).

-However, before the 1999 of the year (before the first post-Soviet expansion of the military bloc) several more historical episodes occurred, which need to be addressed in the context of Stratfor specialists' statements.
+However, before 1999 (before the first post-Soviet expansion of the military bloc), there were several more historical episodes that need attention in the context of Stratfor's statements.

 The first is the war on terrorism in the North Caucasus (in particular, the two Chechen campaigns).
 It is no secret to anyone that the western friends did not lift a finger then to help get rid of the terrorist hydra in the North Caucasus region of Russia.
 Yes, and what kind of help can we talk about, if this hydra is not without complicity of certain NATO countries in the region and planted, supplying the newest weapons and almost unlimited financial assistance.
 Moreover, the overwhelming majority of Western (and not only Western) newspapers called the North Caucasian terrorists and Arab, Ukrainian, Baltic and other mercenaries "rebels", "fighters for the independence of Ichkeria".
 Rare large American, British or French media did not allow themselves to publish materials that, say, the same Chechnya (“Ichkeria”) has the right to self-determination, and Moscow should give it the opportunity to exercise this right.